metaljase/SharesGainLossTracker/README.md

 # How does SharesGainLossTracker work?
 SharesGainLossTracker will create an Excel Workbook file containing two Worksheets.
 Both Worksheets will have a column for each stock specified.
 One Worksheet will contain the gain/loss percentage and the other will contain the adjusted close price for each day.

 The gain/loss percentage is calculated by comparing the share purchase price, and the end-of-day adjusted close price.
 The shares you want to track, and the purchase price, should be specified in a CSV file.
-Share you want to track can be split-up into different groups resulting in a seperate Excel Workbook for each group.
+Shares you want to track can be split-up into different groups resulting in a seperate Excel Workbook for each group.

 SharesGainLossTracker uses 3rd party APIs for stocks data, and currently [Marketstack.com](https://marketstack.com?utm_source=FirstPromoter&utm_medium=Affiliate&fpr=metaljase) and [Alpha Vantage](https://www.alphavantage.co/) are supported.
 They both offer free and paid tiers, and SharesGainLossTracker will work with their free tiers.
 API calls are rate limited to a certain amount of calls per milliesecond/day.